Pomog/ChemTrack-Android/docs/technical_task.md

 #### **5.8 View Taken Chemicals for WH manager:**
 1. **Login:**
-   - As a WH manager, I want to launch the application, log in with my username (autocompletion available), and enter my password for secure access.
+   - As a WH manager, I want to launch the application, login with my username (auto-completion available), and enter my password for secure access.
 I will be redirected to the WH initial screen.
 2. **View Taken Chemicals for WH manager:**
    - As a user, during the "View Taken Chemicals" process, I want the application to display, by default a list of all chemicals previously taken, and not returned, the list can be sorted by time or user.
 This list should include chemicals taken by all users, or a specific chemical searched by internal code, CAS, or name.
 A list of all previously taken chemicals is also should be visible, the list can be sorted by time or user.
    - To notify the User about the chemicals taken, press the "send notification" button and compose a message.